openbaton/docs/docs/tutorial-sipp.md

 ### Using the dashboard

 If you want to use the Dashboard (checkout the [dashboard documentation][dashboard] for more information on how to use it), open it at the URL http://ip-where-nfvo-runs:8080 (change port and protocol if you use SSL) and log in (default username and password are *admin* and *openbaton*).
-Go to `Manage PoPs -> PoP Instances` and choose the Vim Instance of your choice by clicking on `Register Vim` and selecting the Vim Instance's json file.
+Go to `Manage PoPs -> PoP Instances` and choose the Vim Instance of your choice by clicking on `Register a new PoP` and selecting the Vim Instance's json file.

 ![Onboarding-Vim][vim-onboarding]